ChainArgos/chainargosdocs.github.io/_posts/2023-09-07-Upgradeable-Proxy-Contracts.markdown

 ---
 layout: post
 title:  "Upgradeable Proxy Contracts"
-date:   2023-09-07 15:00:00 +0800
+date:   2023-09-07 14:30:00 +0800
 categories: proxy, smart-contract
 ---

-This post works through the technical details of "upgradeable proxy contacts" on the Ethereum Virtrual Machine and how this concept applies to two controversial public examples:
+This post works through the technical details of "upgradeable proxy contacts" on the Ethereum Virtual Machine and how this concept applies to two controversial public examples:
 Coinbase's base l2 blockchain and Tornado Cash.

 # Introduction To Proxies